 Borrowings are recognised initially at fair value less attributable transaction costs and are subsequently stated at amortised cost.
 Any difference between cost and redemption value (i.e. transaction costs) is recognised in profit or loss over the period of the borrowings on an effective interest basis.

-Where the Group applies fair value hedges to borrowings, the carrying value of the borrowings are adjusted for fair value changes.
-US dollar debt is hedged by cross-currency interest rate swaps and is recognised at fair value.
+Where the Group applies fair value hedges to borrowings, the carrying value of the borrowings is adjusted for fair value changes.